-In addition to the requirements listed below, each proposal for these services must evidence the respondent's track record and successful performance in delivering the solicited or comparable services.
+In addition to the requirements listed below in A. Description of Deliverables and Performance Measures each proposal for these services must evidence the respondent's track record and successful performance in delivering the solicited or comparable services.
 Each respondent must also have, and document in its proposal, an in-depth knowledge of the fiscal, administrative and programmatic requirements of the workforce services' programs and the SFWIB.